developerr-ayush/gulp-setup/README.md

 2. Access the project:
   - Open your web browser and visit [http://localhost:3000](http://localhost:3000) to view the project.
    - Any changes made to the source SCSS, HTML, or JavaScript files will trigger automatic compilation and browser reload.

 3. Additional Gulp tasks:
    - Apart from the default task, the Gulp setup provides additional tasks that you can use individually:
-     - `gulp compile:scss`: Compiles the SCSS files into CSS without minification.
+     - `gulp compileScss`: Compiles the SCSS files into CSS without minification.
-     - `gulp process:html`: Processes HTML files.
+     - `gulp compressImage`: if you just need to compress images and forward into public.
-     - `gulp process:js`: Processes JavaScript files.
+     - `gulp processJs`: Processes JavaScript files withour minification.
-     - You can run these tasks individually by executing the respective command in the terminal:
-       ```
-       gulp task-name
-       ```
+     - if you need anymore commands do check `gulpfile.mjs` file to configure.

 4. Production build:
    - To create a production-ready build of your project, run the following command in the terminal: